 This post is for anyone who is serious about becoming debt free.
 This posts lists 10 things you can do to chip away at your mortgage debt and become debt free in 5 years.
 Sounds crazy, right?
 Well, if they did it, why can’t you?

 I’m not paying off a mortgage, but I am paying off massive student loan debt, so I know what it’s like.
-Read more about how I paid off $97k (and counting) in student loans to read my tips and tricks.
+I’ve paid off $100k+ (and counting) in student loans.

 4. Top 10 Habits of Frugal People via Frugal Living Mom